-Finally, suppose that rather than implementing a randomized controlled trial with interventions only on $A$, one carries out a factorial experiment, and now they have four groups with interventions on $A$ and $B$ at the same time.
-This situation is represented by Figure~\ref{fig_example}-a.
+Finally, suppose that rather than implementing an RCT with interventions only on $A$, one carries out a factorial experiment and now has four groups with interventions on $A$ and $B$ at the same time.
+That is a common scenario for researchers who are not exactly interested in the effect of those treatments at the same time but implement them anyway for for cost-saving reasons.
 The problem now has changed to answering questions about single-treatment effects of $A$ (Figure~\ref{fig_example}-b), using the factorial data (Figure~\ref{fig_example}-a).
-And the answer, analogously to the previous case -- as it will be shown -- is negative.
+And the answer, analogously to the previous case -- as shown below -- is generally negative.
 This result might be puzzling, given that we indeed had interventions on $A$ in the factorial experiment, but to answer the causal question about the single-treatment effect of $A$, one is implicitly assuming a world where $B$ remains confounded with $Y$.
-This result becomes still more puzzling when one realizes that even if they possessed at the same time factorial-experimental and observational data at the same time, the single-treatment effect of $A$ would not be immediately point-identifiable without other assumptions, as I will show.
+This result becomes still more puzzling when one realizes that even if they possessed at the same time factorial-experimental and observational data, the single-treatment effect of $A$ would not be point-identifiable without other assumptions, as shown below.
 This result suggests one should be aware of potential problems of answering causal questions through cross-counterfactual world data.